 I’m saying this with a note of caution so you don’t actually injure yourself.

-In the early days after surgery you’ll be on high alert to ensure your healing isn’t impeded.
+In the early days after breast implant surgery you’ll be on high alert to ensure your healing isn’t impeded.
 During this time, for me, door frames were my nemesis.

 It’s quite funny if you think about it but it’s not funny when you step boob-first into a hard surface.
 Ouch!